AI & Automation

 Summary

-• Tipping point reached: 80% of consumers rely on zero-click search results, 75% of marketers will use AI by 2026
+• Tipping point reached: 80% of consumers rely on zero-click search results, 75% of marketers use AI in 2026

-• 6 biggest trends: Hyper-personalization, AI agents, zero-click SEO, predictive marketing, conversational commerce, first-party data
+• 6 biggest trends: Hyper-personalisation, AI agents, zero-click SEO, predictive marketing, conversational commerce, first-party data

-• AI agents replace tasks: Autonomous systems manage campaigns, optimize budgets, adjust strategies
+• AI agents replace tasks: Autonomous systems manage campaigns, optimise budgets, adjust strategies

-• 35% higher conversions: Nike's AI system analyzes real-time behavior for personalized products
+• 35% higher conversions: Nike's AI system analyses real-time behaviour for personalised products

-• 60% zero-click searches: Content influences thousands of people via AI citations without generating traffic
+• 60% of searches zero-click: Content influences thousands of people via AI citations without generating traffic

 • 4-step implementation: AI audit, high-impact applications, data infrastructure, advanced experiments

 At the same time, adoption within marketing teams is growing exponentially.
-While only 47% of marketers regularly used AI in 2024, experts expect this percentage to exceed 75% by 2026.
-The reason is simple: companies that do not embrace AI lose ground to competitors who do.
+Where in 2024 only 47% of marketers used AI regularly, experts expect this percentage to exceed 75% in 2026.
+The reason is simple: businesses that do not embrace AI lose ground to competitors that do.

 — Sundar Pichai, CEO of Google & Alphabet

-By 2026, personalization will go far beyond a first name in an email.
-AI systems now analyze real-time behavior, predict needs before customers express them, and dynamically adapt experiences.
+Personalisation goes much further in 2026 than a first name in an email.
+AI systems now analyse real-time behaviour, predict needs before customers articulate them, and dynamically adapt experiences.

-Practical example: Nike's revolutionary AI system analyzes customer behavior across apps, websites, and physical stores.
-Result: 35% higher conversion rates through personalized products suggested at the exact moment customers need them.
+Real-world example: Nike’s revolutionary AI system analyses customer behaviour via apps, websites and physical stores.
+Result: 35% higher conversion rates through personalised products that are suggested at the exact moment customers need them.

-Accessible alternatives are available for SMEs.
-ClickForest's AI content creation services help businesses produce personalized content at scale without large investments.
+For Belgian SMEs there are accessible alternatives available.
+ClickForest’s AI content creation services help businesses produce personalised content at scale without large investments.

 2. AI agents replace basic marketing tasks

 The real breakthrough of 2026 lies in autonomous AI agents that fully take over complex marketing processes.
-These systems go beyond chatbots – they manage campaigns, optimize budgets, and adapt strategies without human intervention.
+These systems go further than chatbots — they manage campaigns, optimise budgets and adjust strategies without human intervention.

 What they can do:

-Do you want to know how your company can implement AI agents?
+Want to know how your business can implement AI agents?
 Discover our AI automation services and read more about AI agents in marketing.

 3. Zero-click SEO and AI visibility

-With 60% of all searches ending without a click, the focus shifts from "ranking" to "visibility".
-Google's AI Overviews and platforms like ChatGPT and Perplexity cite content without directing traffic.
+With 60% of all searches ending without a click, the focus is shifting from “ranking” to “visibility”.
+Google’s AI Overviews and platforms like ChatGPT and Perplexity cite content without sending traffic.

 The new reality: Your content can influence thousands of people without you noticing it in your analytics.
-Optimizing for AI citations becomes more crucial than traditional SEO.
+Optimising for AI citations is becoming more crucial than traditional SEO.

 This is precisely why combining SEO and AI has become so important.
-Also read our guide on GEO strategies for 2026 and why zero-click searches are important.
+Also read our guide on GEO strategies for 2026 and why zero-click searches matter.

 — Sundar Pichai, CEO of Google & Alphabet

-AI now not only predicts trends but also anticipates individual customer needs.
-E-commerce companies use predictive analytics to adjust inventory, pricing, and promotions in real-time.
+AI now not only predicts trends, but anticipates individual customer needs.
+E-commerce businesses use predictive analytics to adjust inventory, pricing and promotions in real time.

 • Amazon predicts what you need before you search for it

-• Spotify's AI DJ adjusts music based on your mood
+• Spotify’s AI DJ adapts music based on your mood

-• Netflix predicts content you'll enjoy with 80% accuracy
+• Netflix predicts what content you will enjoy with 80% accuracy

-The line between content, conversation, and commerce is blurring.
+The boundary between content, conversation and commerce is blurring.
 AI chatbots are evolving into shopping assistants that guide complex purchases and build customer relationships.

-Impact on results: Businesses leveraging conversational marketing see an average of 41% more sales and significant cost savings in customer service.
+Impact on results: Businesses that deploy conversational marketing see on average 41% more sales and significant cost savings in customer service.

 Interested in chatbots and conversational marketing?
-Our CRO services integrate AI-driven conversation optimization.
+Our CRO services integrate AI-driven conversation optimisation.

-With the phasing out of third-party cookies, first-party data is becoming the primary fuel for AI marketing.
-Businesses with robust data strategies will gain an insurmountable advantage.
+With the end of third-party cookies, first-party data becomes the most important fuel for AI marketing.
+Businesses with strong data strategies gain an unbridgeable advantage.

 — Marc Benioff, CEO of Salesforce

-• Which AI tools are you already using?
+• Which AI tools do you already use?

 • How automated are your processes?